The Seven Names Writing 3

 psyche tick, the space in which deities operate shrinks proportionally.

-But not too many people will lose sleep over that, we may guess.
+But that not too many people will lose sleep over this is a reasonable guess.

 14. Challenging limits and exploring them can stem from a deep desire to